10 Best Children Books to Encourage Nature Study & Exploration

 If you are looking for a great way to extend the fun of the above Crinkleroot's Guide to Knowing Butterflies and Moths book. we've had good luck with this kit: Insect Lore Butterfly Growing Kit.
 We reused the mesh tent for caterpillars from our garden or for other temporary nature studies including preying mantis and other curious insects.

 The Girl Who Drew Butterflies: How Maria Merian's Art Changed Science

-Fascinating biography of the first female entomologist, Maria Marian, who against all odds of the 17th century – female and self taught – pursued her studies of the life cycle of butterflies.
-Through her meticulous fieldwork, keen powers of observation, and detailed paintings, Marian was one of the earliest scientists to reveal the link between caterpillars and butterflies.
+Fascinating biography of the first female entomologist, Maria Merian, who against all odds of the 17th century – female and self taught – pursued her studies of the life cycle of butterflies.
+Through her meticulous fieldwork, keen powers of observation, and detailed paintings, Merian was one of the earliest scientists to reveal the link between caterpillars and butterflies.
 Gr 5-9

 This beloved classic by Barbara Cooney features the fictional Miss Alice Rumphius who resolves to adventure to faraway places when she grows up.
 After finishing her journeys, Miss Rumphius retires to the seaside and sows lupines everywhere she goes to leave the world more beautiful.
 From countless readings, my children scatter columbine seeds to this very day on their neighborhood walks.
 Gr K-3

 One of the few books that has made our family literally laugh out loud.
 It covers the childhood (mis)adventures of British naturalist George Durell when he lived on the island of Corfu, Greece, with his eccentric family.
 Engaging book for all ages - filled with entertaining stories about his island education, his numerous exotic pets, and his studies of both nature and the locals.
 Gr 5-8